Introduction -contractor close down limited company

 1) Formal liquidation–where the final funds in the business are more than £25K

-When closing a limited company, this first method is handing the company over to an Insolvency Practitioner.
+When closing a limited company (UK), the first method is to hand the company over to an Insolvency Practitioner.
 Even though your company in this scenario will not be insolvent, the Insolvency Practitioner will become the company’s liquidator.

 - Liquidate all the company’s assets.